 Abadi has been a project director on numerous studies focused on substance use and related harm among adolescent and young adult populations, and has published peer-reviewed articles stemming from this work.
 Currently, Abadi is principal investigator on a subcontract with the University of Louisville to develop and test a peer-led intervention to reduce risky drinking among college students through individual-level strategies.
 She also serves as project director on a study with Children International to conduct a biennial survey of children in 10 countries in order to assess program impact on health, education, empowerment and employability.

 Under Abadi’s direction, PIRE will lead evaluation efforts for the Coffee County Anti-Drug Coalition’s Count It!
-Drop It!
-Lock It!® initiative, assessing survey and archival data to better understand the prescription drug issue in Tennessee, and process data in order to determine program impact on reducing prescription drug abuse.
+Lock It!
+Drop It!® initiative, assessing survey and archival data to better understand the prescription drug issue in Tennessee, and process data in order to determine program impact on reducing prescription drug abuse.